See something we could improve on this page? Give website feedback.

 - Skamania County

-Is a "green-focused" business located outside of Portland but within the Portland Metropolitan Statistical Area eligible?
+Are projects that support businesses located outside of Portland but within the Portland MSA eligible?

 Yes, if the business is located outside the city of Portland but within the Portland Metropolitan Statistical Area (MSA), and the focus is on business development that helps businesses provide goods and services that reduce or sequester greenhouse gases, it is eligible for funding as part of “contractor development."
 Please note: 1.
 Outside the Portland city limits, PCEF does not fund any physical improvements, 2.
 PCEF does not fund for-profit businesses directly.
 We can fund nonprofits running programs that support businesses as part of a contractor development program.
 For more details on what these programs can look like and what PCEF is looking for, see the presentations on the Technical Assistance page and the Workforce and Contractor Development page of the Applicant Handbook.